Gareth Bale hooked at half-time! Wales talisman subbed for Brennan Johnson against England in what could be final ever game

 - Brennan Johnson on in his place

 WHAT HAPPENED?
-The Welsh talisman only lasted 45 minutes of Wales' final group game against England before being substituted at half-time by Rob Page.
+The Welsh talisman only lasted 45 minutes of his side's final group game against England before being substituted at half-time by Rob Page.
 It's likely playing two full 90 minutes in less than a week has taken its toll on the 33-year-old.
 The change negatively affected Wales as England pulled into a 2-0 lead soon after the break thanks to goals from Marcus Rashford and Phil Foden.
+Rashford made then made it 3-0 after a brief respite from the goals.

+THE BIGGER PICTURE: Wales would have had to beat England to have any chance of progression.
+But with those two quickfire goals and the substitution of their talisman, that possibility quickly dissipated.
+For Bale, his career seems to be dwindling too.
+Couple age with the ever-increasing amount of injuries, it would shock no one to see Bale retire from football in the wake of the tournament.

+WHAT NEXT FOR BALE?
+There's no doubt his World Cup is over but he may continue playing at club level.
+Bale contracted to LAFC until next summer and could even extend his stay in Los Angeles to 2024 thanks to certain clauses in that deal.
+As for his international career, it could well be the end of the line.

 Editors' Picks